 - To enable the students to collect, preserve, identify and classify different micro and macro fungi. - To have a better understanding on different classification systems and their applications. - To enrich the significance of mycotic diseases - To have advanced learning about fungal associations, their usefulness and harmfulness - To develop advanced theoretical and practical knowledge about phytopathogens and their control.

-MYCOLOGY (45hrs)
+MYCOLOGY (Theory 45hrs; Practical 36 hrs)